Wolio language

+Wolio has lexical borrowings from Malay, Arabic, and Dutch.
+Local languages of eastern Indonesia, such as Bugis, Makasar, and Ternate, have also been influential.
+The name "Buton", which also refers generically to various ethnic and linguistic groups of the Buton area, is said to be of Ternatese origin (butu, ‘market; marketplace’).

 Phonology

 The five vowels are /i e a o u/.
 The consonant system is characterized by the presence of prenasalized stops, which are treated as a single sound in Wolio.